MicrosoftDocs/xamarin-docs/docs/ios/internals/index.md

 It also covers how Visual Studio for Mac and Xcode's Interface Builder allows you to use Interface Builder to design UI.

 > [!IMPORTANT]
-> **NOTE**: This document explains Visual Studio for Mac's integration with Xcode's Interface Builder only.
+> This document explains Visual Studio for Mac's integration with Xcode's Interface Builder only.
 For more information on the iOS Designer, please review the [iOS Designer](~/ios/user-interface/designer/index.md) document.